impatient0/a-zero/ARCHITECTURE.md

     3.  `a0-backtester`: A library containing the core backtesting engine for simulating `Strategy` instances.
 This module has no knowledge of how strategies are defined (e.g., via YAML or code).
     4.  `a0-strategy-rules-engine`: A library that can parse declarative strategy definitions (from YAML files) and construct an executable `Strategy` object.
 This module contains all technical analysis library dependencies.
     5.  `a0-backtester-cli`: A command-line tool that consumes all the above libraries to provide a user-facing backtesting application.
+    6.  `a0-sentiment-provider`: A library that provides a standardized interface for querying sentiment analysis services.
+    7.  `a0-news-feed-client`: A library that provides clients for reading raw news data from various sources.
 - **Data Flow:**
+    - The `data-ingestor` produces market data CSVs.
-    - The `data-ingestor` produces CSV data files.
+    - The (future) `a0-sentiment-preprocessor-cli` consumes raw news data, generates signals via the `a0-sentiment-provider`, and produces corresponding sentiment data files.
     - The `strategy-rules-engine` consumes a strategy YAML file and produces a `Strategy` object.
-    - The `backtester-cli` consumes the CSV files, uses the `strategy-rules-engine` to load a strategy, and then passes the data and the `Strategy` object to the `a0-backtester` library to run the simulation.
+    - The `backtester-cli` consumes both market and sentiment data files, uses the `strategy-rules-engine` to load a strategy, and passes all components to the `a0-backtester` library to run a simulation.

 ## 3. Module Specifications